openbabel/documentation/Fingerprints/spectrophore.rst

 the user.
 This is done by altering the minimal distance between the molecule and the surrounding cage.
 The resolution can be specified by the user with the ``-r`` option.
 The default distance along all dimensions is 3.0 Angstrom.
 The larger the distance, the lower the resolution.

-With a higher resolution, more details of the property fields surrounding the molecule are contained by the |spec|.
-On the contrary, low resolution settings may lead to a more general representation of the property fields, with little or no emphasis on small local variations within the fields.
+With a higher resolution,
+more details of the property fields surrounding the molecule are contained by the |spec|.
+On the other hand, low resolution settings may lead to a more general representation of the property fields, with little or no emphasis on small local variations within the fields.
 Using a low resolution can be the method of choice during the initial virtual screening experiments in order to get